 G 2.4.2 Monitoring the results of drugs and alcohol testing helps identify trends and patterns, which may indicate changes in risk.
-It also informs the effectiveness of the drugs and alcohol policy.
+It also informs the effectiveness of the drugs and alcohol policy and is important when deciding on the size of the sample to be tested.